Chitty Chitty Bang Bang star Sally Ann Howes dies aged 91

 Sally Ann Howes, who starred as Truly Scrumptious in the 1968 musical film Chitty Chitty Bang Bang, has died aged 91.

-Her son, the artist Andrew Hart Adler, confirmed the news to the PA news agency.
+Her son, artist Andrew Hart Adler, confirmed the news to the PA news agency.

+He said he holds “so many memories” of the actress, remembering her as “a very direct person”, who was “conscious and reflective”.

+Howes adopted Hart Adler and his brother Christopher when she was married to their father, lyricist Richard Adler, and the artist said they had an “immediate connection”.

+“She was always also very present for my children, Demian and Scarlett, and was entirely their grandmother.

+“As such, she was a very direct person.
+Not sentimental but very conscious and reflective.
+I shall miss her guidance.”

-He also shared a photograph on Instagram of himself with his mother in 1967, saying she has now reunited with her husband Douglas Rae, to whom she was married for 48 years and who died earlier this year.
+He also shared a photograph on Instagram of himself with Howes in 1967, saying she has now been reunited with her husband Douglas Rae, to whom she was married for 48 years and who died earlier this year.

 He wrote: “Sally Ann and I in 1967 off of Catalina.
 You are finally with Douglas.
 All my memories of you live on.”